Julien Tanguy

-Julien François Tanguy, called Père Tanguy (28 June 1825, Plédran, Brittany - 6 February 1894, Paris) was a French art dealer, gallery owner, art collector, and patron who was one of the first buyers of Impressionist paintings.
+Julien François Tanguy, called Père Tanguy (28 June 1825, Plédran, Brittany - 6 February 1894, Paris) was a French paint dealer, gallery owner, art collector, and patron who was one of the first buyers of Impressionist paintings.
 He played an important role in promoting Impressionism and Post-Impressionism.

 Life

 Julien Tanguy started out as a plasterer and had other jobs before becoming an independent paint dealer.
 On 23 April 1855, in Saint-Brieuc, he married Renée Briend, born in Hillion.
 In 1860, the couple moved to Paris.
 Tanguy opened an itinerant shop in 1868, selling his paints in, for example, Barbizon or Argenteuil.
 He was a Communard in the struggles of the Paris Commune of 1871, was captured but released at the instigation of friends.
 In 1873, he opened a shop selling artists' supplies in Paris at 14 rue Clauzel.
 There he sold his paints to the artists and provided them with meals when needed.
 He sometimes took their pictures on commission in return for the delivery of material, in order to be able to sell them when the opportunity arose.
 In June 1891 the gallery moved to 9 rue Clauzel.